 We are very grateful to Volker Bach and Jakob Yngvason for their hospitality at the Erwin Schrödinger International Institute for Mathematical Physics, at the Physics University of Vienna, and at the Institute of Mathematics of the Johannes Gutenberg-University that allowed us to work on different aspects of the present paper.
 We also thank N. S. Tonchev and V.A.
-Zagrebnov for giving us relevant references.
+Zagrebnov for giving us relevant references, as well as the referee for having helped us to improve the paper.
+Additionally, J.-B.B. especially thanks the mathematical physics group of the Department of Physics of the University of Vienna for the very nice working environment.